 Welcome to Welge Travel Report's Buenos Aires city guide.
 Here you'll find the best of Buenos Aires.
-WTR's Buenos Aires map show you the location of our favorite things to do in Buenos Aires - including the Teatro Colon and the tango show at Esquina Carlos Gardel.
+WTR's Buenos Aires map show you the location of our favorite things to do in Buenos Aires - including the National Museum of Fine Arts and La Recoleta Cemetery.

 You'll also find the best dining in Buenos Aires, guided by WTR's own Carlota Cuisine.
-Fine dining in Buenos Aires includes I Latina and Tomo 1.
+Fine dining in Buenos Aires includes La Cabrera and Sucre.

 Buenos Aires, Argentina